hynek/svcs/docs/why.md

 It also makes it easier to write reusable middleware because you don't have to remember where a dependency it needs is stored on the request object (or was it on the application object!?).
 With _svcs_ you just have to remember its _type_ and gain a portable API for pluggable dependencies.

+Importantly, the entry point to your app is usually the {term}`composition root`.
+Using *svcs* to manage your services means you can **reuse** the same service machinery across multiple entry points, which production software tends to have.
+For example: CLI, web views, and a background task queue.

 **Type safety.**
 Since you're asking for objects of certain types, _svcs_ can ensure that your type checker knows that the returned object is of that type.
-You can cheat, of course, by returning something else -- _svcs_ doesn't care.
+You can cheat, of course, by returning something else – _svcs_ doesn't care.
-And, of course, type hints are optional -- _svcs_ is just as valuable without them.
+And, of course, type hints are optional – _svcs_ is just as valuable without them.

 **Unintrusive testing through loose coupling.**
 As per Brandon's quote at the beginning of this section, monkey-patching is software bankruptcy.